Need A Same-Day Emergency Appointment? Contact Us Now!

 Does a Root Canal Hurt?

-A common misunderstanding about root canals is that they are painful.
-In reality, a root canal will provide you with significant relief from the pain and discomfort. * Most people are referring to pain as pain caused by an infection or injury.
-Most patients will feel a sense of relief once the infection is removed and the tooth is cleaned and sealed.
+Most patients feel relief once the dentist removes the infection and cleans and seals the tooth.
 Additionally, before the procedure, your dentist will administer local anesthesia to numb the affected tooth and the surrounding area.
 This will ensure that you will not feel any pain during the procedure.

 Steps in a Root Canal Treatment in Southern Oklahoma

-- The first step involves a thorough examination and X-rays to assess the extent of damage.
+1. The first step involves a thorough examination and X-rays to assess the extent of damage.
 This will help your dentist determine if a root canal is necessary.
 Your dentist will discuss the procedure, answer your questions, and address your concerns before proceeding.

-- Once your dentist gains access to the inside of your tooth, they will remove the damaged and diseased pulp from the pulp chamber and root canals.
+5. After opening your tooth, the dentist will remove the damaged nerve and clean the roots.
 Then, they will clean and shape the canals to prepare them for filling.

 Frequently Asked Questions